Schnippen/mahjong/README.md

 [![Riichi Mahjong App Showcase](https://raw.githubusercontent.com/Schnippen/mahjong/main/Data/github_screenshot.png)](https://youtu.be/GWd0WMf2sn0 'Watch the Riichi Mahjong App in action')

+Please note that some features and game mechanics are not fully visible without debug tools enabled.

 ## Current State of the App

 The app fully supports playing Riichi Mahjong with all essential functionalities.